chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_service_reboot_attributes.rst

    * - ``delay_mins``
      - **Ruby Type:** Fixnum

-       The amount of time (in seconds) to delay a reboot request.
+       The amount of time (in minutes) to delay a reboot request.

-       .. note:: This setting must be entered in seconds.
+       .. note:: This setting must be entered in minutes.

    * - ``ignore_failure``
      - **Ruby Types:** TrueClass, FalseClass